ibm-cloud-docs/cis/cli-change-log.md

 Version 1.16.3 of the CLI was released on July 19, 2024.
 :   Fix CVE certifi.
 :   Add `replace_insecure_js` domain setting.
-:   Fix managed rules and advanced rate limiting rules bugs.
+:   Fix managed rules and advanced rate-limiting rule bugs.
 :   CLI GVT translation.
 :   Update the dependency `requests` to v2.32.3.

 ## Version 1.16.2
 {: #cli-1162}

-Version 1.16.2 of the CLI was released on Jun 13, 2024.
+Version 1.16.2 of the CLI was released on June 13, 2024.
-:   Support Advanced rate limiting rules.
+:   Support Advanced rate-limiting rules.
 :   Update the description of listing dns record per page.

 ## Version 1.16.1